 - To find possible sources of waste.
 Managers should go on a gemba walk at least once a week, with the goal of finding previously unidentified waste.

 Preparation is needed before going on a gemba walk.

 When detectives begin a murder investigation, they typically start at the scene of the murder to look for evidence before something changes or the evidence is removed.
 For purposes of a preparation example prior to the detectives “Gemba Walk” we’ll call this a generic data collection stage.
 A lot of data is collected before it is compromised or disappears, but it may not be fully understood at that time.
 This is preparation for a gemba walk itself which is the detective’s investigation.

 Unless there has been an accident, business managers do not need to rush to gemba to collect data.
 In business the initial research comes first, often taking the form of using a tool such as a value stream map.
 This is a flow diagram that provides an overview of a process and how value is added throughout the process.

 Creating a value stream map involves knowing both the process, and what the customer values.
 Just as the police detective strives to understand the motives of possible suspects, the manager needs to understand the motives of customers.
 Why do customers buy?
 Their motives are based on the value they gain by purchasing your product.
 Anything that does not add value to your product (from the customer's perspective) is waste.

-Once a tool such as value stream mapping has been created, it is easier to ask intelligent questions and see waste during a gemba walk.
+Once a tool such as value stream mapping, or VSM, has been created, it is easier to ask intelligent questions and see waste during a gemba walk.